 Who?
 What?
 PCC To adopt the key recommendations of CIPFA's Treasury Management in the Public Services: Code of Practice.
 To approve the annual TMS including the annual Investment Strategy and MRP policy.
 To receive and approve an annual report on treasury management activity and as a minimum a Mid Term Review report.
 CFO & DoF To implement and monitor treasury management policies and practices in line with the CIPFA Code and other professional guidance.
-To prepare reports on the Police and Crime Commissioner's treasury management policies, practices and activities, including, as a minimum, an annual TMS, including annual Investment Strategy and MRP policy.
-To execute and administer treasury management in accordance with the CIPFA Code and the PCC's policy.
-To arrange borrowing and investments, in compliance with the CIPFA Code and PCC's policies.
-To ensure that all investments and borrowings are made in the To ensure that all investments and borrowings are made in the name of the PCC for Dyfed-Powys.
+To prepare reports on the Police and Crime Commissioner's treasury management policies, practices and activities,

+Investment Strategy and To execute and adminis with the CIPFA Code an To arrange borrowing ar CIPFA Code and PCC's ter treasury management in accordance and the PCC's policy.
+Ind investments, in compliance with the spolicies.
+Indicate and borrowings are made in the -- --